caasmo/restinpieces-js-sdk-example/README.md

 # RestInPieces JS SDK Example

 This project serves as a comprehensive example of how to integrate the RestInPieces JS SDK within a Go-based web application.
-It demonstrates a typical project structure that bundles a modern frontend with a Go backend into a single, self-contained binary.
+It demonstrates a typical project structure that bundles a frontend with a Go backend into a single, self-contained binary.

 ## Standard Layout